Social Media

 Articulated: Jewelry constructed with hinges to make it flexible; jewelry with moveable parts

-Art Deco: Originally a French movement in the 1920s reacting against the ornate art nouveau style which preceded WWI.
+Art Deco: Originally a French movement in the 1920s reacting against the ornate Art Nouveau style which preceded WWI.
 Popular in the US the style laid emphasis on bold geometric patterns and abstract forms.

 Art Nouveau: Art movement widespread throughout Europe from around 1880-1910 particularly in the decorative and applied arts characterized by sinuous, organic forms and elaborately curving lines